Oakley MOD5 Helmet

 |Oakley MOD3||$160||In-mold||Unavail.||Fixed (6 vents)||No (available)|

 Oakley’s MOD5 helmet stands out for its accommodating fit, removable brim design, and hybrid construction that nicely balances durability and weight savings.
 However, Smith’s Vantage is our favorite all-around model this year.
 Why do we give Smith the edge?
-Stacked up to the MOD5, the Vantage is lighter at 18 ounces, more well-cushioned throughout, and doesn’t run as hot with 21 well-placed vents (a considerable 13 more than the Oakley).
-The only major downside is cost: at $230 for the non-MIPS version and $260 with MIPS, the Smith is one of the most expensive ski helmets on the market.
+Stacked up to the MOD5, the Vantage is lighter at 1 pound 2 ounces, more well-cushioned throughout, and doesn’t run as hot with 21 well-placed vents (a considerable 13 more than the Oakley).
+The only major downside is cost: at $270, the Smith is one of the most expensive ski helmets on the market.
 It’s a close call between the Oakley and Smith for frontside use, but if you plan to do any backcountry exploration, the pricier and more ventilated Vantage is the clear winner.

 Even more similar in design is Giro’s Range MIPS.
 Like the MOD5, the Range features a hybrid in-mold construction, a magnetic chin strap, and a sleek shape.
 Where they differ is in the adjustment system, with the Giro’s unique two-piece shell expanding and contracting as you move the rear dial.
 This does provide a close and low-profile fit, although we’re not sold that it’s a must-have feature.
 Ventilation is pretty close between the two, but the Oakley wins out in comfort due to its cushier ear pads.
 In the end, the comfort factor is what pushes the Oakley slightly ahead for us.

-Another solidly built lid to consider is POC’s Obex SPIN.
-Compared to the MOD5, the POC costs the same at $200 and is a little plusher inside.
-Unlike the Oakley, the Obex uses POC’s proprietary SPIN technology, which is their version of a MIPS liner.
-This safety feature makes the Obex a better value as the MIPS version of the MOD5 runs you $240.
-That said, we’ve found the POC isn’t as low-profile as the MOD5, and as a result feels a bit bulkier and heavier than its 16.5-ounce weight suggests.
-Additionally, only the top three vents are adjustable, which means the helmet can let in more cold air on frigid days.
+Another solidly built lid to consider is POC’s Obex MIPS.
+Compared to the MOD5, the POC costs the same at $200 but is a little plusher inside.
+You also get a MIPS liner for added impact protection, which makes the Obex a better value as the MIPS version of the MOD5 runs you $240.
+That said, we’ve found the POC isn’t as low-profile as the MOD5, and as a result feels a bit bulkier and heavier than its 1-pound weight suggests.
+Additionally, only the top three vents on the POC are adjustable, which has a modest impact on temperature regulation.
 For the same price, we prefer the Oakley for its slightly more well-executed design.

 A final option comes from within Oakley’s own “MOD” lineup: the MOD3 Helmet.
 Compared to the premium MOD5, the “3” lacks an ABS outer shell, instead opting for a standard in-mold build.
 This makes it lighter but less durable and more susceptible to damage from regular wear like clipping tree branches or getting tossed on the ground.
 Further, the mid-range model foregoes adjustable ventilation for fixed vents, which impacts your ability to regulate temperature.
 That said, the MOD3 shares many of the remaining features of its pricier sibling, including a Boa system for dialing in fit, a magnetic buckle closure at the chin, and a removable liner and ear pads.
 To be sure, we like the upgrades that come with the MOD5, but the MOD3 is a viable alternative for those hoping to stay under $200.